rxreact/core/README.md

     selectCar: selectCar$
   }
 };
-let CarComponentWithVM = withViewModel(vm, CarComponent); // this will actually compile, cause now cars becomes a property that is required by CarComponentWithVM
+let CarComponentWithVM = withViewModel(vm)(CarComponent); // this will actually compile, cause now cars becomes a property that is required by CarComponentWithVM

 function CallingComponent({}) {
   return (